 Items included in the financial statements of each of the company's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 Transactions in foreign currency are translated into the relevant functional currency of the individual entity on the transaction date.
-After initial recognition, foreign currency fluctuations relating to monetary items are recognized in profit and loss.
+After initial recognition, foreign currency fluctuations relating to monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognized in profit and loss.

 Foreign exchange gains and losses that relate to borrowings are presented in the statement of profit and loss, within finance costs.
 All other foreign exchange gains and losses are presented in the consolidated statement of profit and loss on a net basis within other operating income/expense.
 For non-monetary items, historical translation rates form the measurement basis.